 If you are unsure whether you are eligible for assistance, please contact our main office on (07) 3846 6317 to discuss your legal matter so that we can determine whether you should submit an application for pro bono legal assistance.
-If you are in Townsville, please contact our North Queensland office on (07) 4766 8714.
 We will use telephone interpreters when needed.

 If you are eligible for assistance, you can fill out the application form (on the right of this page) and send it to LawRight by post, email or fax.
 Alternatively, you can complete the application form online here.

 - we cannot help clients who are entitled to legal aid; could afford private legal help; or, could obtain 'no win, no fee' (speculative) legal help